Geeksltd/Zebble.Billing/README.md

 ```

 `Catalog`: This is the sample as the `Catalog.json` file we've talked about it ealier.

 `DbContext`: The connection string used in both `Zebble.Billing.Server.EntityFramework` and `Zebble.Billing.Server.Voucher.EntityFramework` packages.

 `AppStore:PackageName`: Your iOS app package name.

 `AppStore:SharedSecret`: Your App Store connect shared secret.
 Follow [this article](https://docs.revenuecat.com/docs/itunesconnect-app-specific-shared-secret) to learn how you can create a shared secret.

 `AppStore:Environment`: Use `Sandbox` when you're test-flighting your app, otherwise use `Production`.
 We do not allow mixed receipt validation.
 So if you configure it for the production environment, and attempt to validate a sandbox-based receipt, the whole process will be rejected.

 `AppStore:HookInterceptorUri`: The relative path to hook interceptor endpoint.
-You need to...

 ---